 New York

 New York is one of the world's most iconic cities.
-Students at ISSOS will get the chance to walk through Central Park, experience the world-famous shopping on 5th Ave, go into St Patrick's Cathedral or shop at the Rockefeller Center.
+Students at ISSOS will get the chance to walk through Central Park, experience the world-famous shopping on 5th Ave, go into St Patrick's Cathedral, or shop at the Rockefeller Center.

-Due to the number of students and the size of the New York City, students can choose to visit just one of these locations on the trip and will choose one to visit from the list below:
+Due to the number of students and the size of New York City, students can choose to visit just one of these locations on the trip and will choose one to visit from the list below:

 The American Museum of Natural History: One of the largest museums in the world with 28 interconnected buildings housing 45 permanent exhibition halls, in addition to a planetarium and a library.
 With exhibitions covering every subject of interest, this is a day of exploring and endless discovery.

 Times Square: The most iconic location in New York City.
-Students can visit the flashing lights of Times Square, walk along Broadway and get their photo taken with an over sized M&M or buy a hotdog from a New York hot dog stand.
+Students can visit the flashing lights of Times Square, walk along Broadway, and get their photo taken with an oversized M&M or buy a hotdog from a New York hot dog stand.
 There are hundreds of shops from the M&M store to Nike World that students can explore before meeting at the Rockefeller Center to return to Yale.
 5th Avenue & St Patrick's Cathedral: 5th Ave is home to some of the best shops in NYC and students can walk down the Avenue and end up at St Patrick's Cathedral where students can explore this stunning Cathedral in the heart of NYC.

 Saturday